 After his father’s death, Ján Albrecht took over and developed home music as something that was an integral part of the noble spending of “free” time and later connected it with his profession of chamber music teacher focused on early music (he started teaching this subject at the Academy of Performing Arts in Bratislava in 1967).
-When, after Otto Ferenczy had left the post of rector of the Academy of Performing Arts, the new school management was not interested in maintaining the optional subject “Early Music”, Ján Albrecht moved the most diligent students of his class to his home on Kapitulská.
-That was the impetus for the creation of Circle of Friends of Early Music, from which he gradually created Musica aeterna – the first ensemble dedicated to early music in Slovakia intentionally and professionally.
+When, after Otto Ferenczy had left the post of rector of the Academy of Performing Arts, the new school management was not interested in maintaining the optional subject “Early Music” at the academy, Ján Albrecht moved the most diligent students of his class to his home on Kapitulská.
+That was the impetus for creating the Circle of Friends of Early Music, from which he gradually made Musica aeterna – the first ensemble dedicated to early music in Slovakia intentionally and professionally.

 From the memories of the Albrecht House

 The composer Professor Ivan Parík describes the atmosphere of the meetings and the beginnings of Hansi’s “University on Kapitulská Street” as follows: “After Mass (in St. Martin’s Cathedral) we went to Albrecht’s house, where humanity, goodness, sophistication, a musical and sovereign intellectual environment, and respect for family and friends for each other reigned.
-Tolerance to opinion was cultivated there, chamber music was played, literature and fine arts were talked about, there was a spirit of understanding and the question “why is that so”.
-Hansi gradually took over the leading line (after his father Alexander), with whom we became friends for the rest of my life “.
+Tolerance to opinion was cultivated there, chamber music was played, literature and fine arts were talked about, and there was a spirit of understanding and the question “why is that so?”.
+Hansi gradually took over the leading line (after his father Alexander), with whom I became friend for the rest of my life “.

 Vladimír Godár already mentions Hansi and the Albrecht House as a place in the cited book, “Where not only the love of music was cultivated, but above all the love of life in its most diverse forms.
 If we were taught to make music in schools, we learned to love it at Hansi´s home”…“ Hansi was a Janus, multifaceted being, but all his forms were united by a dominant trait – the goodness of the heart, which was an expression of love.
 So many people loved him for this gift of love, they loved the premises of his apartment and they went to him because of this love. “